Degoot-AM/.github/profile/README.md

-With the increased complexity of data sources, bioinformatics research and the emergence of e-health and artificial intelligence, the present strategic plan of MRCG (henceforth referred to as the Unit) re-organized the established departments as the key components of a Data Science centre of excellence.
-This will help to diversify the traditional quantitative role that these departments have had in the past as research support for publication.
+With the increased complexity of data sources, bioinformatics research and the emergence of e-health and artificial intelligence, the present strategic plan of MRCG Unit is to re-organized the established departments as  key components of a Data Science centre of excellence.
+This will help to diversify the traditional quantitative role that these departments have had in the past as support for research services.

-In addition to the current research support, the new Data Science Cluster will undertake research using cutting-edge methods and applications of machine learning with a focus on health and bio-medical problems and translate the academic work of the Unit into tangible e-health and AI public health solutions.
+In addition to the current research support, the new data science cluster will undertake research using cutting-edge methods and applications of machine learning with a focus on health and bio-medical problems and translate the academic work of the Unit into tangible e-health and AI public health solutions.